nodecopter/nodecopter.com/2013/lisbon/oct-4.md

 The event will be held at:

 ```
-Room "Salão Nobre" at IST, Technical University of Lisbon
+Room "Salão Nobre" at IST,
+Technical University of Lisbon,
 Avenida Rovisco Pais, 1
 1049-001 Lisboa
 ```